 Chapter 2 Working with this book

-Before diving into the coding content, this chapter explains how this book is organized and how you can make th;e most of the examples and code snippets provied throughout this book.
+Before diving into the coding content, this chapter explains how this document is organized and how you can make the most of the examples and code snippets provided throughout this reader.

 2.1 What is bookdown?